 Or you should be.

 The duties of a leader take many forms—but an undeniable one is speaking for leadership.
-So how do you assume the mantle of leadership as a speaker?
+So how do you assume that mantle as a speaker?
 What are the attributes that help you stand out from the crowd when you’re literally standing in front of a crowd?
-How do you broadcast leadership in everything you say and show?
+How do you broadcast your ability to lead in everything you say and show?

-You may possess many traits that get you to a position of leadership.
+You may possess many traits that get you to a position of influence.
 But when it comes to public speaking, it’s your skills in performance that equal in importance anything you say.

 Audiences pay close attention, and they make important decisions based on what they see and hear.
 Those perceptions, of course, will continue to influence their thoughts, feelings, and actions long after you’ve finished speaking.